 From the scheduling, budgeting, crew management and all-important paperwork involved with producing to copyright, legalities, industry expectations and self-promotion.

-Your initial progression choice will be whether to make your first foray into thefilm industry or to continue your self development and opt for further specialised study by jumping onto the 2nd year of our Film Production degree programme.
+Your initial progression choice will be whether to make your first foray into the film industry or to continue your self development and opt for completing our Film Production BA Hons degree.

 The employment model in the film industry has transformed over the last 10 years.
 Roles with permanent contracts do still exist but it is much more likely that you will work either as a freelancer or as part of a small startup on your way to professional creative autonomy.

 The film industry never ceases to evolve and reinvent itself.
 We aim to provide you with an education that enables you to either be a change maker or to be capable of adapting and staying at the forefront of this change.

 Our tutors are industry experienced with a passion for passing on their knowledge to others.
 Here are a few of the experienced and friendly tutors that will be supporting you throughout your learning process.

 In the end it doesn’t matter what we say or do.
 What matters is what our students are doing during their time with us.
 Take a look at a selection of our favourite work by our filmmakers and screen actors.

 Academic qualifications equivalent to ‘A’ level, Baccalaureate or Abitur are normally required to enter our HE certificate programme.
 These may be waived if students are able to provide proof of capability via a portfolio of work.
 More details can be found here.

 For those students who have the capability but no proof of appropriate qualifications or portfolio we have also designed a new accelerated access course (primer workshops) which runs as part of our short course programme.